alonitac/GitProjectFursa/README.md

 ### Notes

-- You are to choose what to do in the files of the GitExerciseOther repo that don't under `serviceB` directory.
+- Feel free to make changes to any files in the `GitProjectAnother` repository that are not located under the `serviceB` directory.
-- You can commit any further change (e.g. move files into some directory) after the history of the GitExerciseOther repo has been successfully merged into this repo.
+- Once the history of the `GitProjectAnother` repository has been successfully merged into this repository, feel free to make any additional changes, such as moving files into different directories.
 - In case of conflicts during the merge, you should prefer this repo's version.

 ### Test it locally